vmware-tanzu/velero/docs/build-from-scratch.md

 ### Option 2) Release archive
 Download the archive named `Source code` from the [release page][22] and extract it in your Go import path as `src/github.com/heptio/velero`.

+Note that the Makefile targets assume building from a git repository.
+When building from an archive, you will be limited to the `go build` commands described below.

 ## Build

 You can build your Velero image locally on the machine where you run your cluster, or you can push it to a private registry.
 This section covers both workflows.